 Candles make an elegant and timeless gift for everyone.
 Quality candles can be expensive, and you are usually left with a bunch of wax that gets tossed in the garbage.
 Instead of wasting all of that wonderful wax, combine it with some fragrant coffee grounds to create dazzling, coffee-scented candles at home.
-Watch the video here!

 Things You'll Need

-- 1 glass jar
+1 glass jar

-- Used candles, unscented
+Used candles, unscented

-- 2 tablespoons used or fresh coffee grounds
+1/2 cup used or fresh coffee grounds

 Gather all of your supplies so everything is nearby when you begin making your candle.
 This will be a layered candle, with three layers of wax and two layers of coffee grounds.